Introduction

 - detect pricing inefficiencies

-Because bots run continuously and respond to market conditions instantly, they require a stable and always-available environment to function correctly.
+Because bots run continuously and react instantly to market conditions, they require a stable and always-available environment.

-Running a Polymarket Bot on a Local Computer
+Running a Trading Bot on a Local Computer

 Advantages of Running Locally